haiku/website/content/news/2020-11-13-release-plans-and-call-for-contrib.md

 - Haiku offers a unique solution for package management, which doesn't have some of the problems most Linux distributions seem to suffer from: All Haiku packages are mountable disk images, therefore they do not litter your system with copied files everywhere.
 Updating and recovering the system is as easy as replacing a single file.
 - You might find it surprising that we respect the "everything is a file" concept more than other \*nixes.

 If you are looking for more detailed content, Andrew Greimann has written an excellent [article](https://osvoyager.wordpress.com/2018/11/30/what-makes-beos-and-haiku-unique/) (2018) on the unique points of BeOS and Haiku.
-[Haiku User Guide](https://www.haiku-os.org/docs/userguide/en/contents.html) is an excellent source on the Haiku system itself and its components. probono has written an excellent series of Haiku articles (2019), which can be found [here](https://medium.com/@probonopd/my-first-day-with-haiku-shockingly-good-8930cad4bbb0) as well.
+The [Haiku User Guide](https://www.haiku-os.org/docs/userguide/en/contents.html) is an great source on the Haiku system itself and its components. probono has written a fantastic series of Haiku articles (2019), which can be found [here](https://medium.com/@probonopd/my-first-day-with-haiku-shockingly-good-8930cad4bbb0).

 ## Other Means of Support